Pfhoenix/Starbound-Mass-Effect-Edition/SMEE/Readme.txt

 	Description
 ================================================================================

+Explore the vast Starbound universe in your Normandy SR-1.
+Fight enemies with weapons from the Mass Effect universe.
+Play as one of the Mass Effect alien races.
+Wield awesome Biotic Powers.

 ================================================================================
 	Installation
 ================================================================================

+Simply copy the entire mod directory into your "Starbound/mods" directory, commonly at "c:\Program Files (x86)\Steam\SteamApps\common\Starbound\mods".
+If you wish to use one of the original Starbound races with SMEE, it is recommended that you download and use one of the SMEE versions in the optional race package.

 ================================================================================
 	Dependencies
 ================================================================================
-You need a custom character mod, either Kawa's Xbawks Mode Character Creator or Simple Extended Character Creation Mod.
+You need a custom character mod : either Kawa's Xbawks Mode Character Creator or Simple Extended Character Creation Mod.